bcollazo/catanatron/RESULTS_LOG.md

 - Did a RandomForest, but data seems wrong.
 Played very poorly.

+- Scikit Regression player doesnt win, because just gets a lot of wheat production, builds roads to extend as much as they can (dont hold to build settlements), place robber on themselves, dont trade (same value); no hand-diversity features.

+- Greedy (even when budgeted to run same num playouts as MCTS) does better than MCTS.

 ## Future Work:

 - Should probably try to do NN player with better tuning (more layers, different label).